All work

 Shipped, loved, and honest about the ending

-Mana shipped to an engaged beta community that treated onboarding as a weekly drop rather than a chore.
-Quests drove meaningful completion rates on financial actions banking apps usually struggle with — verification, savings, external linking.
+Mana shipped to an engaged beta community that treated onboarding like a weekly product drop rather than a chore.
+The quest system drove meaningful completion rates on financial actions that banking apps usually struggle with, like identity verification, savings goals and external account linking.